 MVBER expiry and consultation

-However, due to concerns about the increasing importance of access to software in order to be able to fit spare parts (for example, the need for codes/software to activate spare parts from Original Equipment Manufacturers), the CMA is proposing to provide MVBEO Guidance on these issues.
-The CMA has also sought views on whether to treat restrictions on access to technical/vehicle information as ones that are excluded from the block exemption.
+However, due to concerns about the increasing importance of access to software in order to be able to fit spare parts (for example, the need for codes/software to activate spare parts from Original Equipment Manufacturers), the CMA is proposing to provide MVBEO Guidance on these issues and to include an updated definition of spare parts.
+The CMA has also recommended that restrictions on access to technical/vehicle information will be excluded from the block exemption with a new definition of such information to be included in the MVBEO.

 With regard to vehicle warranties and repair/maintenance carried out by independent providers, the CMA proposes to provide MVBEO Guidance to clarify that clauses in OEMs’ and authorised dealers/repairers’ documents to consumers should state that consumers can use services of independent repairers without losing warranty benefits.